William Rice (librarian): City Library Association

+In 1887, he attended the meeting of the American Library Association in Round Lake, New York.

 Educational interests

 He was very passionate about education.
 In 1863, he was appointed a member of the Massachusetts Board of Education, which he remained for eighteen years.

 He worked especially hard on the Westfield Normal School.
+As chairman of the Board of Visitors, he presided over the graduation exercises in 1875.

 He also served on the Springfield School Committee from 1865-1882.
 He was a trustee of Wesleyan University from 1875 to his death.
+In 1886, he attended a board of trustees meeting in New York.

 He was a member of the board of Wilbraham Wesleyan Academy beginning in 1858, served as secretary from 1860 to 1882, and president of the board from 1882 to his death in 1897.
 He was succeeded in this role by his son, Charles Francis Rice.
+In 1887, he accompanied former Massachusetts Governor George D. Robinson at the commencement exercises, where he gave a speech.

 Family life

 He married Caroline Laura North (1819–1899), daughter of William North of Lowell on September 13, 1843.
 She had also studied at the Wilbraham Wesleyan Academy.

 She was the second president of the Springfield Home for Friendless Women and Children in the 1870s.

 She authored hymns including "I builded Rock, on the Rock of God", and "Wilt thou hear the voice of praise."

 William and Caroline Rice's children were William North Rice, Edward Hyde Rice, Charles Francis Rice, and Caroline Laura Rice.
 All four children attended Wesleyan University and attained post-graduate degrees.
 William North and Charles Francis became ministers, and both earned doctorates.
 Edward Hyde earned a doctorate degree, and was a principle of multiple high schools before an early death in 1895.
 Caroline Laura earned a master's degree from Wesleyan.
 William North Rice and Charles Francis Rice co-wrote William Rice, A Memorial in 1897.
 Grandchildren included Edward Loranus Rice, William Chauncey Rice, Horace Jacobs Rice, and Paul North Rice, who also became a librarian.

 William Rice was first cousins with George Washington Rice, the founder of the Massachusetts Mutual Life Insurance Company and the Springfield Five Cent Savings Bank, for which William Rice served as the president.

 William Rice died from dysentery in Springfield on August 17, 1897.
 His funeral and memorial services were held at Trinity Methodist Episcopal Church in Springfield, where the family had a long association.
 He is buried in his family plot in the Springfield Cemetery.